The 8 Best Hamstring Stretches For Runners

 3. Lift your right leg towards you until it is perpendicular to your body.

-4. Using the resistance band, pull your leg gently toward your body until you feel the stretch, keeping your knee extended.
+4. Using the resistance band, gently pull your leg toward your body until you feel a stretch, keeping your knee extended.

 5. Keep your back and other leg flat on the floor at all times.